Getting digestive waste out of your body is just as important as the good stuff you put in!

 Enzalase – Enzalase is unique in that it provides enzyme benefits deep in the digestive tract.

-The capsules have a natural delayed-release mechanism where the capsule contents are delivered after the stomach.
-In contrast, other enzymes start working immediately at the level of the stomach & may be used up before assisting in digesting in the later parts of the digestive tract.
+The capsules have a natural delayed-release mechanism in which the contents are delivered after leaving the stomach.
+In contrast, other enzymes start working immediately in the stomach & may be used up before assisting with digestion in the later parts of the digestive tract.

-If you find undigested food in the stool, or experience bloating hours after eating – Enzalase can target partially digested food later on in digestion.
-In this way, Enzalase offers prebiotic benefits as it frees up byproducts from your food that support good bacteria in the gut.
+If you find undigested food in the stool or experience bloating hours after eating, Enzalase can target partially digested food later in digestion.
+In this way, Enzalase offers prebiotic benefits by releasing byproducts from your food that support beneficial gut bacteria.

-I like using Enzalase in tandem with other enzymes to get the benefit of enzyme support in the stomach and deeper regions of digestion.
+I like using Enzalase in tandem with other enzymes to get the benefit of enzyme support in the stomach and deeper regions of the digestive tract.

 I use it especially when the primary symptoms are bloating 2-6 hours after eating – a sign of poorly digested food inviting bacteria overgrowth in earlier regions of the gut (see SIBO articles).
 Digesting your food more completely eases bloating at its source.

-Due to its unique delivery, it’s difficult to compare Enzalase side by side with other formulations – I like taking it with Critical Digestion or Complete Digestion (mentioned above) so you get support at the level of the stomach AND later regions of the gut with Enzalase.
+Moreover, Enzalase contains a patented ingredient, Enzastim, believed to help “lubricate” the enzymes’ action.
+Master Supplements uses the same acid-proof delivery and Lactostim patents in Theralac, TruBifido, & TruFlora to support deep delivery & stimulation of probiotic growth without concern that stomach acid will kill the strains.
+Due to its unique delivery, it’s difficult to compare Enzalase side by side to other formulations – I like taking it with Critical Digestion or Complete Digestion (mentioned above) so you get support at the level of the stomach AND later regions of the gut with Enzalase.

-Intolerance Complex & Critical Digestion are a nice combination catch-all for these types of food proteins.
+Intolerance Complex & Critical Digestion are nice combination catch-alls for these types of food proteins.

 Systemic Benefits of Enzymes